Hello everyone, real estate photography is about capturing buildings and their interiors for realtors.

 I just finished a real estate shoot yesterday.

-So I figured now was the perfect time to review this lens; using it for about a month, more than a month, and I have used it in many different environments.
+So I figured now was the perfect time to review this lens; I used it for over a month, and I have used it in many different environments.

-So I figured I’d gathered enough experience to talk about this lens.
+So, I figured I’d gathered enough experience to discuss this lens.

 It just feels like quality glass.